tardis-sn/tardis/docs/physics/est_and_conv/convergence.rst

 Custom Convergence
 ------------------

-The custom convergence strategy option is not currently implimented in TARDIS.
+The custom convergence strategy option is not currently implemented in TARDIS.